 After repeated use, the PEI print surface will begin to need cleaning.
-To clean the PEI print surface, Wipe clean with watered-down Isopropyl Alcohol 10:1 IPA to water ratio and a clean cloth.
+To clean the PEI print surface, Wipe clean with Isopropyl Alcohol and a clean cloth.
 If you encounter prints lifting from the PEI surface, use a fine grit sandpaper, typically 2000-2500 grit to clean the PEI print surface.
 We do not recommend printing on bare glass, as it can lead to glass bed damage or failure.
-Never use acetone to clean the PEI print surface as doing so can damage the film.